icebear5h/robust-data-sorter/README.md

 4. Component B – Worker

 The worker is implemented as a separate Lambda function that is triggered by messages in the SQS queue.
-AWS Lambda’s SQS event source mapping delivers batches of messages to the function.
+AWS Lambda's SQS event source mapping delivers batches of messages to the function.

+**Worker concurrency is intentionally constrained:** The system is configured with `maximum_concurrency = 7` for the worker Lambda (terraform/main.tf:221).
+With an AWS account limit of 10 concurrent Lambda executions, this leaves ~3 executions for the ingest Lambda.

+**This creates intentional queue backlog under load:**
+- Worker throughput: 7 workers ÷ 2.5s avg processing time = **2.8 messages/second**
+- Ingestion capacity: ~**16.7 messages/second** (1000 RPM)
+- **Queue backlog growth: ~14 messages/second during load tests**

+This is intentional and demonstrates real-world behavior under resource constraints.
+If the system runs continuously at 1000 RPM, the SQS queue will grow indefinitely.
+In production, you would either:
+1. Increase worker concurrency to match ingestion rate
+2. Accept queue backlog during traffic spikes, draining during low-traffic periods
+3. Scale worker concurrency dynamically based on queue depth

+For testing, this constraint validates that the system handles queue backlog gracefully and that idempotent writes prevent data corruption during retries.

 For each SQS message, the handler parses the JSON body back into the internal message structure, recovering tenantId, logId, source, and text.
 The text field is the normalized flat text produced by the ingestion step.

 To simulate CPU-bound heavy processing as required, the worker computes the length of the text and sleeps for 0.05 seconds per character.
-For example, if the text has 100 characters, the worker waits for 5 seconds before continuing.
-This fulfills the “sleep 0.05 seconds per character of text” requirement.

 After the simulated heavy work, the worker builds the processed metadata that will be stored in the NoSQL database.
-The problem’s example document includes the fields source, original\_text, modified\_data, and processed\_at.
 The worker sets:

 * source: copied from the internal message’s source field ("json" or "text\_upload").

 * original\_text: the original text value from the message.

 * modified\_data: a processed version of the original text.
-The exact transformation is not specified in the problem; one simple choice is to apply a deterministic text transformation such as masking phone-like patterns, or the worker can simply copy the original text unchanged.
-The important part is that this field exists and is derived from the original\_text.
+The exact transformation is not specified in the problem; so just going to use the original text.

 * processed\_at: the timestamp when processing completed, stored as an ISO-8601 string.

 The worker then writes this record to DynamoDB, using a key layout that enforces tenant isolation (described in the next section).
 After a successful write, the worker deletes the SQS message from the queue, acknowledging completion.

-If the worker crashes, times out, or throws an error after receiving a message but before deleting it, SQS will eventually make the message visible again, and Lambda will reprocess it.
-Because a given (tenantId, logId) pair always maps to the same DynamoDB key, repeated processing due to retries simply overwrites the same record.
-This gives at-least-once processing semantics with idempotent storage.
-For messages that repeatedly fail, an SQS dead-letter queue can be configured, but that part is an implementation choice and not a strict requirement of the prompt.

-The important constraints from the problem are honored: only the worker writes to the NoSQL DB, heavy processing is simulated with 0.05 seconds per character, and processing is decoupled via a managed broker.

 ---